 The Risk Premium parameters are saved in the respective masters.
 For billing purpose of CG cases, the selection of particular risk premium value (for NPA, Claim etc.) depends on - the current system date.
 The current system date should be between the ‘Start Date’ and ‘End Date’ of a particular risk value (inclusive of these dates).

-Points Pending for Further Clarification

-Following points will need clarification from NCGTC: